downfromthetrees/the_magic_eye/MAGIC_TODO.md

 - 'wrong' command should remove incorrect match from duplicates, 'never' should permanently set it "Please post this hq version instead: "

-- switch to BIT_COUNT in mongodb
-    - { $bit: { _id: { or: dhashToCompare } } }
-    - have to check this is actually the same as: xorhttps://github.com/miguelmota/hamming/blob/master/hamming.js